-Buenos Aires Province Governor María Eugenia Vidal has downplayed accusations her political coalition committed electoral fraud, suggesting they were part of an opposition conspiracy.
+Buenos Aires Province Governor María Eugenia Vidal has downplayed accusations her political coalition committed electoral fraud, suggesting they form part of an opposition conspiracy.

 “It’s a legal complaint lodged by Kirchnerites and it does not matter who it came from because we presented all of our paperwork”, she told reporters in the provincial locality of General Villegas, referring to the political movement of former presidents Néstor and Cristina Kirchner.